 - Copying a file from another computer user’s account without permission.

 - Copying copyrighted computer software for use on another computer.

 - Unplugging or reconfiguring computer equipment to make it unusable or difficult to use.

-- Installing software on College computers without permission of supervisor.
+- Installing software on College computers without the permission of Technology Services.

-- Downloading materials from the Internet or World Wide Web and submitting them for credit as one’s own work.
+- Downloading materials from the Internet and submitting them for credit as one’s own work.

 - Downloading or displaying obscene images or messages.